EngBioNUS/BMSSlib/README.md

 ```
 pip install BMSSlib
 ```
-New users can first download and install the [Anaconda] distribution and select the Python 3.7 version based on your OS system.
+New users can first download and install the [Anaconda Distribution] and choose the Python 3.7 version based on the Operating System (Windows, MacOS, Linux).

 __*Note*__: In view of the potential compatibility issues for the different versions of dependencies, it is highly recommended to create virtual environment of Python 3.6.5 in Anaconda.
+Open Anaconda Prompt (like command prompt) or Anaconda Navigator (Environments --> base (root) --> Open Terminal) to create a virtual environment as BMSSenv and then activate the environment following the commands below.
 ```
 conda create -n BMSSenv python=3.6.5 anaconda
 conda activate BMSSenv
 ```
-Two required packages can then be installed using *pip* as follows:
+Two additional required packages, other than those fundamental packages in Anaconda, can then be installed using *pip* as follows:
 ```
 pip install tabulate
 pip install tesbml